 - Post-event evaluation using patient and volunteer feedback

-Operational success required buy-in from nearly every functional area of the Vision Institute, including physicians, advanced practice providers, technicians, opticians, security, concierge staff, translators, and community partners.
+Operational success required buy-in from nearly every area of the Vision Institute, including physicians, advanced practice providers, technicians, opticians, security, concierge staff, translators, and community partners.

 Community Vision Day represents a shift from episodic charity care toward sustainable, system-embedded access models.
 This initiative reflects my approach as a program leader: listening to feedback, recognizing structural limits, and designing care models that balance scale, dignity, and clinical excellence.